dcmouyard/sass/README.md

 ### partials/_quick-fixes.scss
 Deadlines happen, so put your quick fixes here.
 Hopefully there will be time later to move/re-factor these styles into their proper place.

+### overrides/
+Stylesheets provided by Drupal modules that you want to completely override go here.
+Please update *.libraries.yml to ensure that the module’s stylesheets are not added and your override stylesheets are added in their place.

 ## SMACSS